unional/type-plus/README.md

 assertType.isUndefined(s) // TypeScript complains
 ```

-They accepts `any` and will be narrowed to the specific type.
+They accept `any` and will be narrowed to the specific type.

 ```ts
 const s: any = undefined